Getting Started with Single Sign-On

-Create a service plan.
-The Single Sign-On service is a multi-tenant service, and a service plan corresponds to a tenant.
+Create a Service Plan.
+Single Sign‑On is a multi-tenant service and a service plan corresponds to a tenant.
 This allows an enterprise to segregate users or environments using plans.
 Each service plan is accessible at a tenant-specific URL in the format

-Create a service instance.
-Single Sign-On service plans can provide single sign-on capabilities for applications in various spaces.
+Create a Service Instance.
+Single Sign‑On plans can provide single sign-on capabilities for applications in various spaces.
 A service instance lets you bind an application to a service plan.

-Configure your applications.
-Single Sign-On supports both Pivotal Cloud Foundry (PCF) apps as well as externally hosted apps.
+Configure Your Applications.
+Single Sign‑On supports Pivotal Platform apps as well as externally hosted apps.
 Your applications must be able to request an OAuth or OpenID Connect token.

 A user’s role determines which parts of an SSO configuration it can manage.
 SSO uses the existing user roles PCF Administrator and Space Developer, as well as a SSO-specific Plan Administrator role.
 This chart shows the management permissions for each role.